 I like adding a little smoke flavor to using hickory wood chips.

 Once your chicken is on the grill you can turn your attention to the sauce.
 Traditional buffalo wing sauce is simple.
 Just Franks Red Hot and butter.
 I like to use 25% butter and 75% Franks.
-Take the butter and melt it in a large frying pan once melted add the Franks allow it to get good and hot just bubbling is perfect.
-Then keep it warm until the legs are fully grilled.
+Take the butter and melt it in a large frying pan.
+Once the butter has melted add the Franks allow it to get good and hot.
+Keep it warm until the legs are fully grilled.
 You can cheat this by microwaving the sauce and the butter and brushing it on at the end.

 Once the fat rendering has begun move over them the high heat and do not cover the grill.
 You will see the chicken skin begin to brown almost immediately.
 Turn and rotate as you see them brown.
 This final step should take about 5 minutes or less in total.
 The sign that they are done is when the skin is pulling away from the top of the leg and shrinking.

-When you have finished grilling your chicken let it rest for 2 to 4 minutes, this helps the skin crisp up.
+When you have finished grilling your chicken let it rest for 2 to 4 minutes.
+This also helps the skin crisp up.
 Sauce immediately before serving not before.
 Toss them directly into the pan we made the sauce in and quickly toss.
 You may want do this in small batches to help keep the skin crisp.
 If you allow the chicken legs to sit in the sauce the crispy skin will be crispy no more.

 If you don’t like buffalo wings the important steps to follow here are: dry and butter the skin, the cooking method and not adding sauce until just before they are served.